TheOdinProject/curriculum/README.md

 **********************  Current Version Sandbox  ********************

 v0.0.5: Profile Links from Scheduler
+DONE set calendar display to start on today's weekday and to not show the allday option.
+AVOIDED BUG: Creating multiple all-day events then deleting one will result in the others being turned into 12-1am events.
+Very odd.
-* Set up the event modal dialogs to show which project(s) that person wants to pair on when clicked.
+DONE Set up the event modal dialogs to show which project(s) that person wants to pair on when clicked.
+* Create Login link on splash page
+* Change event title returned to be creator's username
+* Fix link to user root after account update
 * Set up user profile page that includes github and best ways to contact
 * Link from modal to user profile page (and pull info from it for quick reference)

 BUG LIST:

-* Creating multiple all-day events then deleting one will result in the others being turned into 12-1am events.
-Very odd.
+TESTS:
+* Events also have an event project list sent

 **********************  General Sandbox  ****************************